marco-calautti/Rainbow/README.md

 Features
 =======

 * Almost complete support for TIM2 texture files usually found in PS2 and PSP games.
-The app supports multi-layer, multi-clut, swizzled/unswizzled TIM2 images with both linear and interleaved palettes and segments headers eventually extended with custom user data (usually used by programmers).
+The app supports multi-layer, multi-clut, swizzled (PSP)/unswizzled TIM2 images with both linear and interleaved palettes and segments headers eventually extended with custom user data (usually used by programmers).
 * Can open textures in any format supported by the underlying image library.
 * Can open whole folders in search of supported texture formats.
 All known texture files are the displayed in a list.